 4/5 A mix-up at the shop upsets Stephen's plans for Christmas lunch.
 Read by Jenny Agutter.

-3/6 1990s eco-warrior Dave Angel performs, and a confused delivery man arrives with gifts.
+3/6 1990s eco-warrior Dave Angel performs and a confused delivery man arrives.
 (R)

 Sean Curran with the day's top news stories from Westminster.

 Nearly half of EU member states will be producing illegal pork from the start of January.